krixik-ai/krixik-docs/docs/system/file_system/update_method.md

 - `symbolic_file_path` (optional, str) - A combination of `symbolic_directory_path` and `file_name` in a single argument.

 - `file_tags` (optional, list) - A list of custom file tags (each a key-value pair).
-Note that you must update the whole set, so if a file has three file tags and you update one of them, entirely excluding the other two from the `.update` method `file_tags` argument, both of those will be deleted.
+Note that you must update the whole set, so if a file has three file tags and you update one of them, entirely excluding the other two from the `update` method `file_tags` argument, both of those will be deleted.

 - `file_description` (optional, str) - A custom file description.

-If none of the optional arguments are present, the `.update` method will not work because there will be nothing to update.
+If none of the optional arguments are present, the `update` method will not work because there will be nothing to update.

-### `.update` Method Example
+### `update` Method Example

 For this document's example we will use a pipeline consisting of a single [`parser`](../../modules/support_function_modules/parser_module.md) module.
-We use the [`.create_pipeline`](../pipeline_creation/create_pipeline.md) method to instantiate the pipeline, and then process a file through it:
+We use the [`create_pipeline`](../pipeline_creation/create_pipeline.md) method to instantiate the pipeline, and then process a file through it:

 ```python